Glock 47 (honest thoughts)

 Frequently Asked Questions

-The Glock 47 is highly recommended due to its extreme reliability, a key factor for ownership.
-It has been personally tested by the reviewer through thousands of rounds in harsh conditions like snow and high heat, proving its durability.
+The Glock 47 is highly praised for its extreme reliability, making it a top recommendation.
+It has proven durable through extensive testing in harsh conditions like snow and high heat, performing as an 'absolute trooper'.

 How does the Glock 47 compare to the Glock 17?